Deviation inequalities for Banach space valued martingales differences sequences and random field: Abstract

 \section{Abstract}

-We establish deviation inequalities for the maxima of partial sums of a martingale differences sequence, and of a strictly stationary orthomartingale random field.
-These inequalities can be used to establish complete convergence of normalized maxima of partial sums.
+We establish deviation inequalities for the maxima of partial sums of a martingale differences sequence, and of an orthomartingale differences random field.
+These inequalities can be used to give rates for linear regression and the law of large numbers.